-Hollie Grant shares this delicious recipe with us, that's perfect for any meal from brunch right through dinner.
+Hollie Grant shares this delicious recipe for black beans and eggs with us, that's perfect for any meal from brunch right through dinner.

 I first had a dish like this in a café in Bristol.
 The beans were spicy, the guacamole was fragrant, and it was topped with a perfect poached egg.
 Black beans are high in both protein and fibre, and fibre plays an important role in digestive health and can help with bowel function.

 Baked black beans, coriander guacamole & poached eggs